haileyljohnson/haileyljohnson.github.io/_pages/about.md

 Highlights of my work include:

 * Conducting qualitative interview studies with adults with DS, their parents, and experts to explore how technology is currently used within thier daily lives and identify opportunities for technology support.
-* Completing a systematic literature review to uncover gaps in existing research and inform the design of future assistive technologies.
+* Completing a systematic scoping literature review to uncover gaps in existing research and inform the design of future assistive technologies.
 * Developing and deploying a large-scale technology use survey to better understand the current tools, preferences, and needs of adults with DS.
 * Leading co-design studies to prototype and refine innovative systems that integrate AR, gamification, and tangible interfaces.
+* Assessing computer security and privacy notifications to develop more accessible systems for adults with Intellectual and Developmental Disabilities (IDD)

 My goal is to ensure that every project centers the voices of adults with DS, designing technologies that are not only functional but also empowering and meaningful.